 In addition, in accordance with Graduate School Memorandum No. 19, a minimum of 2.7 is required in each numerically graded course that is counted toward a graduate degree, and a minimum cumulative GPA of 3.0 is required for graduation.

 An action of "Warn" will not appear on the student's permanent record/transcript.
 Only actions of "Probation," "Final Probation," and "Drop" will appear on the student's permanent record/transcript.

 Questions regarding satisfactory progress should be addressed to the Student Services Manager.

 HCDE students may take no more than four consecutive quarters of leave during their graduate program.
-To be approved for on-leave status, HCDE graduate students must get approval from HCDE's Student Services Manager.
+To be approved for on-leave status, HCDE graduate students must get approval from HCDE's Master's Program Advisor.
 To access the on-line petition, please visit the Graduate School's page on the on-leave process.

 If a student does not register for on-leave status by the 5th day of the quarter they intend to be on-leave, they will need to register for a minimum of two HCDE credits no later than the end of the third week.
 Any student not enrolled by the third week and not on-leave automatically is withdrawn from the program.

 All work for the MS degree must be completed within 6 years, including any time spent with on-leave status or any credits transferred from other institutions.